NeurekaSoftware/Safeway-Coupon-Auto-Clipper/README.md

 # Safeway Coupon Auto-clipper

-Clip all coupons for your Safeway Just For U.
+A [Violentmonkey](https://violentmonkey.github.io/get-it/) userscript that will clip coupons for your Safeway Just For U.